Photographing The Hobbiton Movie Set

 Lighting

-The lighting in the middle of the day is terribly harsh, and unless you plan on editing your images later, do not photograph at this time.
+The lighting in the middle of the day is harsh, and unless you plan on editing your images later, do not photograph at this time.
 On my return visit I am going to go in the morning and in the afternoon.
-I have seen images by other photographers at that time of the day and I love the softness on the landscape and the colours in the clouds.
+I have seen images by other photographers at that time of the day, and I love the softness of the landscape and the colours in the clouds.

-This is a place that I recommend playing with HDR and layer masking.
-Take multiple exposures and you will give yourself the chance to create and amazing image.
+I recommend playing with HDR and layer masking.
+Take multiple exposures and you will give yourself the chance to create an amazing image.

 Composition

-One big mistake I made while photographing the area was not framing many of the images as good as I could have.
-I like to take my time when deciding how to frame my shots.
-Therefore having people constantly bumping into me, asking you to take their picture, and the pressure from the tour guide to keep up a fast pace was stressing me out.
-I found it really hard to focus and that is exactly what you have to do, focus.
-If you go in knowing what you want to capture and have explored some framing options by browsing through other photographers images it will really help.
+I did not frame many of the images as well as I would have liked.
+I prefer to take my time when deciding how to frame my shots.
+Therefore, having people constantly bumping into me, asking me to take their picture, and the pressure from the tour guide to keep up a fast pace was stressing me out.
+I found it hard to focus.
+It helps to go in knowing what you want to capture.
+This can be helped by exploring framing options. and can be achieved by browsing through the images of other photographers.

-Most of the time you will be very close to the Hobbit Holes and you will have to photograph them from an angle to fit it in the frame.
-So when you first get to one you like pick a detail or feature you would like to capture.
-Then photograph it from the far angle on both sides.
-This will give you three differently composted images.
+You may have to photograph the Hobbit Holes from an angle to fit them in the frame.
+When you get to one you like, pick a detail or feature you would like to capture.
+Then photograph it from a far angle on both sides.
+This will give you three differently composed images.
 If you want to get more, be aware that you are on a tight time frame, so choose your extra shots wisely.

 Visiting Twice Is A Good Idea

-I know you might all be thinking but this will be more expensive and I don’t have a lot of time.
-If you want to get great photos of Hobbiton then I do recommend visiting twice.
+I know you might all be thinking, but this will be more expensive, and I don’t have a lot of time.
+If you want to get great photos of Hobbiton, then I do recommend visiting twice.
 The first time is so rushed and experimental that I feel a second visit is necessary.
-I am not sure how long the private tours are, but I doubt they will go much longer than a standard guided tour.
+I don’t know how long the private tours are, but I doubt they will go much longer than a standard guided tour.
 If you are interested in this option, make sure you email or phone Hobbiton Tours at the Shire’s Rest.

 .